ruthrootz/c-sharp-interview-prep/README.md

     - [ ] describe the singleton design pattern
     - [ ] describe the MVC pattern
     - [ ] describe the design pattern we use at work

-- [ ] try a few HackerRank problems